-^{}The location of the USGS Gage - Tchefuncte River at Madisonville, LA has poorly defined channel bathymetry in the model domain which is causing the large discrepancy between the gage data and calibrated run results.
-This will be corrected in the TSP phase.
+\The location of the USGS Gage - Tchefuncte River at Madisonville, LA has poorly defined channel bathymetry in the model domain which is causing the large discrepancy between the gage data and calibrated run results.

 Figure E2:6.
 March 2016 calibration event plot for USGS Gage -Tchefuncte River at Madisonville, LA